 Even if the damage does not appear to be that bad at first glance, that doesn’t mean there isn’t more than meets the eye.

 It’s extremely important to have a repair specialist inspect your car if it has been damaged by hail—there could be some seemingly insignificant damage that could create a bigger problem if not repaired properly.

-Let’s go over the different types of hail damage that could happen to your car:
+Before we get to the details on how to repair hail damage on car, let’s first go over the different types of hail damage that could happen to your car:

 - Dents: Just as all hail is not created equal, the resulting dents would also vary in size, shape, and depth.
 This means you’ll be seeing all kinds of unsightly damage all over the hood, roof, and side panels of your car.